expo/expo/docs/pages/bare/hello-world.md

 Before you get started with a bare React Native project, make sure you set up your environment for [React Native CLI](https://reactnative.dev/docs/environment-setup).

 After this, let's get started with a bare project.
 Run `expo init` and choose one of the bare templates.
-We'll use the minimum templat ehere.
+We'll use the minimum template here.

 ```sh
 # If you don't have @react-native-community/cli, install it and check out https://reactnative.dev/docs/environment-setup